 Report - Technical

 Celebi, Nuri and Winter, George, "Investigation of torsional-flexural buckling of thin-walled open sections with unequal end eccentricities" (1968).
 Center for Cold-Formed Steel Structures Library.
-Paper 155.
+155.